Hibryda/ethereumjs-util/README.md

 A collection of utility functions for ethereum.
 It can be used in node.js or can be in the browser with browserify.
 *This version is forked and adjusted to work in NW.js.
 Keccakjs fails to detect browser environment, thus keccakjs dependency was replaced by keccakjs-browseronly one.
 Also, for convenience rather than out of real need secp is forcefully set to use js fallback.*
+_Remember, it's just workaround.
+Do not use this in production._

 # API
 [./docs/](./docs/index.md)